metodiev/Linear-Algebra-and-Math-for-AI/README.md

 A structured, hands-on guide to mastering linear algebra and essential mathematics for AI and machine learning.

 ##  Stage 1: Foundations of Linear Algebra

-> Build your core understanding from the ground up.

 **Topics Covered:**
 - Scalars, vectors, and matrices